Chat with us

 Absolutely.
 InsightMed is open to global applicants.
 All collaboration happens remotely through structured workflows, shared documents, and regular virtual meetings.

-Applications for the Summer 2026 Cohort close June 26, 2026.
+Applications for the current InsightMed projects close 1 September 2026.
 Spots are filled first-come, first-served — 9 per project maximum.
 Apply early to secure your position.

-You leave with a peer-reviewed publication on which you've earned authorship, the full set of research skills you build along the way (from PICO and protocol to screening, extraction, and writing), lifetime access to all our materials and resources, and a place in the InsightMed alumni community for future collaborations and opportunities.
+You leave with a peer-reviewed publication on which you've earned authorship, the full set of research skills you build along the way (from protocol design to screening or GBD analysis, extraction, appraisal, and writing), lifetime access to all our materials and resources, and a place in the InsightMed alumni community for future collaborations and opportunities.

 Join InsightMed